 Rush Excellence in Urogynecology and Pelvic Reconstructive Surgery Services

 - Treatment options that work: Pelvic floor disorders are not only common, but they are often curable.
-Our providers will use advanced testing to both diagnose you and determine your best treatment plan.
-From medications to diet and lifestyle modifications, we can often treat your symptoms without surgery.
+Our team often treats symptoms without surgery using pelvic floor therapy, diet modifications, behavior changes, medications and vaginal laser treatment (MonaLisa Touch).
 If surgery is needed, our team specializes in minimally invasive vaginal, laparoscopic and robotic surgery techniques.

 - Expanded program for complex cases: Rush University Medical Center’s Program for Abdominal and Pelvic Health brings together experts, including urogynecologists, colon and rectal surgeons and physical therapists, to address the most complex pelvic health conditions.
 Often, if you're participating in this program, you are experiencing more than one pelvic issue and need comprehensive care to treat all symptoms.
 By working together, our providers can develop a care plan based on how your conditions relate to each other, and which treatments will be the most effective in finding you relief.